 2018 started off to be another slower reading year.
 Not even one book a week!
 (After college I remember reading 2 books a week at minimum.
 I wonder where that time went?)
 August Update - A friend told me her one book per week goal, and it seemed reasonable.
 So, now I'm hitting about 1 book a week if you average it.
-But what I'm really doing is binging books.
+(But what I'm really doing is binging books.
 3 one week, none for several weeks.)